As of November 2017, this course is fully accredited by the Association for Family Therapy and Systemic Practice (AFT).

 Facilitators

 This course will be delivered by a team of highly experienced systemic trainers and teachers, with input from those recognised nationally in the field.
-Lecturers will include Hannah Sherbersky, Mark Rivett, John Burnham, Catherine Butler, Judith Lask, Jeremy Woodcock, Nick Sarra, Fiona Miller and Amy Urry.
+Previous lecturers have included Hannah Sherbersky, Mark Rivett, John Burnham, Catherine Butler, Judith Lask, Jeremy Woodcock, Nick Sarra, Fiona Miller and Amy Urry.

 Teaching